mauroleos/Amazon-clone-app/README.md

 # Amazon-Clone-app

 This is a Amazon Clone written in  HTML, CSS, Javascript, and NodeJs.
-It uses React, Bootstrap, ExpressJs, and is deployed with Cloud Firestore and Firebase hosting.
+It uses React, ExpressJs, and is deployed with Cloud Firestore and Firebase hosting.

 <strong>View application <a href="https://clone-e30b3.web.app//"><b>here</b></a>.</strong>